Q: When is the application deadline for the Fall 2020 season and how do I access the application link?

-A: US Youth Soccer Conference matches will use a 3-man referee system.
-Each team is responsible for one-half of the total referee fees per match and payment is to be made in cash prior to each match as follows:
+A: US Youth Soccer Leagues Program Conference games will use a 3-man referee system.
+Each team is responsible for one-half of the total referee fees per game and payment is to be made in cash prior to each game as follows:

-Q: How do we get referees for our match?
+Q: How do we get referees for our game?

-A: For all one-off and club hosted matches teams must contact their state referee assignor.
-The Referee Assignors Contact List is located in the referee information drop down on the usyouthsoccer.org web page.
+A: For all one-off and club hosted games teams must contact their state referee assignor.
+The Referee Assignors Contact List is located in the referee information drop down on the usyouthsoccer.org webpage.

 Q: How many players can be on our team?